kartiklunkad26/clamav-boshrelease/README.md

 bosh create release --force --final bosh upload release
 ```
+#### Creating a Bosh Add-On for ClamAV

 ### Create a BOSH deployment manifest

-Please refer to the file example-manifest.yml for an example of the deployment manifest.
+Please refer to the file example-manifest.yml for an example of the deployment manifest for a BOSH Add-on.

-### Deploy using the BOSH deployment manifest
+### Update the runtime-config

 Using the previous created deployment manifest, now we can deploy it:

 ```
-bosh deployment path/to/deployment.yml
-bosh -n deploy
+bosh update runtime-config clamav-addon.yml bosh -n deploy
 ```

-#### Proxy support

-If your vms require a proxy in order to get internet access to fetch the ClamAV virus definition updates, set the properties clamav.proxyHost and clamav.proxyPort to the Host/IP and Port number of the proxy.